 Videos and discussion questions to refresh kids on key topics learned one and four months after initial presentation.

-The Bible has a lot to say about our digital clicks.
+Turns out Holy Scripture has a lot to say about our digital clicks.

 1 CORINTHIANS 6:18